gemseo/gemseo/doc_src/tutorials/ssbj/doe_scenarios_construction.rst

 This tutorial describes how to carry out a trade-off study by means of |g|.
 For that, we consider the :ref:`Sobieski problem <sobieski_problem>`.

-Trade-off studies are implemented in the class :class:`~gemseo.core.doe_scenario.DOEScenario`.
+Trade-off studies are implemented in the class :class:`~gemseo.scenarios.doe_scenario.DOEScenario`.

-All the post-processing tools presented in :ref:`post_processing` for :class:`~gemseo.core.mdo_scenario.MDOScenario` remain valid for trade-off studies, as well as the additional tools presented below.
+All the post-processing tools presented in :ref:`post_processing` for :class:`~gemseo.scenarios.mdo_scenario.MDOScenario` remain valid for trade-off studies, as well as the additional tools presented below.

 Similarities between trade-off studies and optimization problems